kaito640/BloomMap/README.md

 ## What it looks like
-The code provided will generate this diagram.
+The code provided will generate this diagram from the bbc news dataset found on kaggle.

 <img src="https://github.com/kaito640/ClusterWheel/blob/main/assets/ClusterWheel.svg" width="800">

 ## About BloomMap Visualisations